benhutchison/factor/README.md

 when I first studied Haskell, that idiomatic Haskell programming style chose exposed- over encapsulated- data, and what's more, they seemed to get along just fine!

 So what are the trade offs?
 When we encapsulate, we protect ourselves against the unstable or untrusted outside world.
 But this comes at the cost of maintaining a hidden internal state, plus an exterior API, and a means of translating messages into state changes and back again.
 And this is a good approach when the outside world is unstable or untrusted.

-But in many scenarios, we control the actors environment ourselves.
+But in many scenarios, we control the actor's environment ourselves.
 We have a system composed of many actors that we have fashioned to work together.
-Just as we normally wouldn't keep the interior doors in our house locked, erecting walls inside our system just adds overhead and complexity we don't want or need, .
+Just as we normally wouldn't keep the interior doors in our house locked, erecting walls inside our system just adds overhead and complexity we don't want or need.

 When you have a coherent system that needs to include distribution and concurrency, Factor can let your express your system's behavior more clearly and concisely.
 You can write all your code in one place, declaratively describe which parts should execute where, and you'll typically expend less effort on packaging and distribution overheads.

 ### Serialization